Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Creating this file will generate a quota exceeded message on the system console, because you are now over the soft limit on the number of files you can create.
 (If you are logged in via a terminal program, not on the VMware console, you may not see the quota exceeded warning message.)

-Note that even though you got a quota exceeded
+Note that even though you got a quota exceeded warning message on

 the console, all 600KB were actually copied into the output file.